dotnet/csharplang/proposals/semi-auto-properties.md

 Like with auto properties, properties which use the `field` keyword and override a base property must override all accessors ([LDM decision](https://github.com/dotnet/csharplang/blob/main/meetings/2022/LDM-2022-05-02.md#partial-overrides-of-virtual-properties)).

-### Shadowing

-`field` can be shadowed by parameters or locals in a nested scope ([LDM decision](https://github.com/dotnet/csharplang/blob/main/meetings/2022/LDM-2022-02-16.md#open-questions-in-field)).
-Since `field` represents a field in the type, even if anonymously, the shadowing rules of regular fields should apply.

 ### Captures

-`field` should be able to be captured in local functions and lambdas, and references to `field` from inside local functions and lambdas are allowed even if there are no other references ([LDM decision](https://github.com/dotnet/csharplang/blob/main/meetings/2022/LDM-2022-03-21.md#open-question-in-semi-auto-properties)):
+`field` should be able to be captured in local functions and lambdas, and references to `field` from inside local functions and lambdas are allowed even if there are no other references ([LDM decision 1](https://github.com/dotnet/csharplang/blob/main/meetings/2022/LDM-2022-03-21.md#open-question-in-semi-auto-properties), [LDM decision 2](https://github.com/dotnet/csharplang/blob/main/meetings/2024/LDM-2024-05-15.md#should-field-and-value-be-considered-keywords-in-lambdas-and-local-functions-within-property-accessors)):

 ```cs
 public class C